LalaIAm/cline-novelist/memory-bank/progress.md

    - The relationship map requires a proper force-directed graph visualization library for production
    - Current implementation uses a simplified visualization for wireframe purposes

+5. **Version History Implementation**
+   - The version comparison tool will require a robust diff algorithm
+   - Version branching will need a clear data model to maintain relationships between versions

 ## Evolution of Project Decisions

 ### Technical Stack Decisions